 - UW–Madison and the State Budget — Provides ongoing news, context and other information on the budget process

-- UW System Overview of State of Wisconsin Biennial Budget Process — Outline of budget cycle process
+- Overview of the State of Wisconsin Biennial Budget Process

 - Budget in Brief — Illustrates UW–Madison’s revenue sources and how they are distributed.
 Provides information about funding sources, expenditures, student financial aid, fund balances, and the university’s economic impact.